 - Precipitated by food or chewing: dental abscess, salivary gland disorder, temporomandibular joint disorder or jaw claudication due to temporal arteritis.

-- Trigeminal neuralgia: even the slightest touch of the skin causes intense pain.
+- Trigeminal neuralgia: can be precipitated by various factors, including eating, talking and touching or washing the face.
+Even the slightest touch of the skin can cause intense pain.

 - Associated symptoms: